Technology for Arts and Culture

 Emma Atman

-When I was a kid, I created worlds!
+When I was a child, I created worlds!

 Let’s join forces on shared projects!